Mic92/sops-nix/README.md

 ## Symlinks to other directories

 Some services might expect files in certain locations.
-Using the `path` option as symlink to this directory can be created:
+Using the `path` option a symlink to this directory can be created:

 ```nix